thanthese/vim-presentation/presentation.md

 # Tips for Learning

 - Remap `caps lock` to `escape` (or use alternate escapes)
-- Use the old terminology, e.g. put/yank
+- Use the old terminology, e.g. yank/put
 - Don't use mouse or arrows (use hjkl)
 - Give it a week
-- `:h :w :q :wq :wq!`
+- `:h :w :q :wq :q!`

 # What makes vim so great?